-5.4 Dissertation Committee Approval
+5.4 Research Advisory Committee Approval

-Each Doctoral student has a Dissertation Committee approved by the Director of Graduate Studies that is chaired by the dissertation research mentor; this committee is typically proposed jointly by the student and the mentor.
-The dissertation subject must be approved by the Dissertation Committee.
+Each Doctoral student has a Research Advisory Committee approved by the Director of Graduate Studies that is chaired by the dissertation research mentor; this committee is typically proposed jointly by the student and the mentor, and the approval is documented by the completion of the Research Advisory Committee approval form [5] prior to the proposal.

+The dissertation subject must be approved by the Research Advisory Committee.
 This approval is obtained by successfully passing the dissertation proposal.
-The Committee monitors the dissertation via a successful dissertation defense.
-The Dissertation Committee must follow all guidelines of the McKelvey School of Engineering and consists of five members (the dissertation research mentor plus four other members) with the following requirements:
+The Research Advisory Committee and Dissertation Defense

+Committee (5.9) must follow all guidelines of the McKelvey School of Engineering and consists of five members (the dissertation research mentor plus four other members) with the following requirements:

-- 5.2.1 Three (3) ESE primary faculty or affiliated faculty (least one must be a primary ESE faculty member). - 5.2.2 One (1) faculty member (or scholar in private sector or government) without primary or affiliate appointment in the ESE department. - 5.2.3 Four (4) of the five (5) members must be tenured or tenured-track faculty at Washington University.
+- 5.2.1 Three (3) ESE primary faculty or affiliated faculty (at least one must be a primary ESE faculty member). - 5.2.2 One (1) faculty member (or scholar in private sector or government) without primary or affiliate appointment in the ESE department. - 5.2.3 Four (4) of the five (5) members must be tenured or tenured-track faculty at Washington University.

-5.5 Dissertation Proposal
+Dissertation Proposal

 The dissertation proposal should be completed by the end of the third year.
 The proposal and presentation will include a thorough survey of the field, a discussion of those areas in need of further research and a tentative but clear definition of the problem on which the student intends to focus the dissertation.
-The student must present a written proposal to the committee at least two weeks in advance of the exam.